AlGepe/OmniSnippets_JS/docs/generalTips/monitoring/googleAnalytics.rst

   :alt: example of displaying the  Full Referrer
   :align: center

-You can now see (in some cases) the **page on which the link** is that points to this calculator.
-Useful for reporting the link to the Media channel on :ref:`Slack <slack>` or checking on the story that was written about the calculator.
+You can now see (in some cases) the **page on which the link** that points to this calculator is.
+This is useful for reporting the link to the Media channel on :ref:`Slack <slack>` or reading the story that was written about the calculator.

 All pages report
 ----------------